Tron0/AkladellWebsite/rules.md

 Rolling a 20 on a d20 attack roll is called a “critical hit”.
 This guarantees that the character's attack hits the target, regardless of the target's Armor Class (AC).
 However, it does not double the damage or dice.
 Similarly, rolling a 1 means the attack automatically fails, regardless of the target's AC.
 This is also applied to saving throws and works in the same way.

+## <span id=Leaving-Melee> Leaving Melee </span>

+Where two or more creatures are engaged in a melee, either may break off from the engagement during their turn.
+The creature leaving the melee has two choices:
+- Retreating: You spend an action to run away and forfeit your shield bonus.
+You may retreat up to your movement.
+Doing so allows the opponent a free attack with an added +2 To-Hit once during the round (this is not an action however so multiple attacks do not apply).
+- Fighting Withdrawal: A Fighting Withdrawal may be used in combat if the defender wants to backup slowly.
+Movement backwards is limited to ½ the normal movement per round (or less).

 ## Two-Weapon Fighting and Two-Handed Weapons

 Just as shields improve armor class by 1, fighting two-handed grants a